benjamin-m-hodgson/SLogo-IDE/doc/DESIGN_PLAN.md

 The purpose of this project is to create an integrated development environment to allow users to program in a simplified version of the Logo language.
 The project will emulate a Model-View-Controller design.
 A mediator/"Controller" will communicate information from the front- to the back-end to ensure that the details of the front- and back-end are relatively hidden from one another.
 The "Model" will consist of Turtles and their corresponding Pen/Trail objects, whose attributes are updated based on the user's text input that the Controller turns into actionable commands.
 The UserScreen will hold references to the objects that the Model holds, thus ensuring that changes to the Model manifest visually on the UserScreen.

 ## Design Overview
+The general design of this program is divided between its backend and frontend components, which are mediated through the Controller class.
+This design was used to mitigate dependencies between frontend and backend, so that for example a new graphical interface could be created entirely from scratch but could be easily plugged into the same backend code.
+Additionally, this design hides many of the details of the backend (the list of Turtles, the Turtle objects themselves, and how commands are parsed and executed) entirely from the frontend, reducing the potential for frontend code to create errors in backend implementation.
+Both the main front-end class (UserScreen) and the Controller are instantiated in the Driver class, which also puts the UserScreen on the Stage and contains the launching method for the program.

+On the front-end, the flow of information (from buttons and menus in various Panels like TurtlePanel and SettingsPanel classes) goes into the UserScreen, which then calls four main external backend methods (all within the Controller class): `parseInput(String userTextInput)`, `makeNewTurtleCommand(String name, ImageView turtleImage, Color penColor, Group penLines`, `getUserCommands()`, and `getVariables()`, with the latter two returning an UnmodifiableMap and an ImmutableList, respectively, so that the front-end can view for display but not change these values.
+Only a command to make a new turtle (a flexibility we anticipate needing to add to our program in future implementations) uses the `makeNewTurtleCommand()` method, while all other commands (sent in through the TextField or through buttons that the front-end automatically assigns text to) go through the `parseInput()` command.
+This maximizes flexibility to add new Command functionality without changing anything fundamental on the front-end, since all commands will be sent to the Controller through the same method, Strings.

+On the back-end, once the controller receives the user input through the `parseInput()` method, it sends it to the TextFieldParser class through `parseText()` to be split up into individual commands (based on newline markers in the user text).
+Those individual commands are then sent in the form of a Queue to the CommandMaker, which we are treating as a parsing black box for now and which will create based on the String command Queue a Queue of appropriate objects which all implement the Command interface, meaning they have an `execute()` method.
+That Queue of Command objects will be sent via the Controller to the Executor class, which will call `.execute()` on each of the commands in the proper order and return to Controller the appropriate value.
+Within each `.execute()`, the Command object will retrieve and set the proper information within Turtle and Pen objects through methods like `setX()` and `penUp()`, then return the appropriate value.
+The Controller will then return the final such value to the UserScreen to be displayed to the user, and the entire process begins again with new user input.
 ## User Interface

 ## API Details